tridibcodes-ctrl/my-website/README.md

-# Tridib Das — Portfolio & Research Website
+# Tridib Das — Portfolio Website

 Welcome to my personal website!
 I'm **Tridib Das**, a B.Tech Computer Science and Engineering student at Vellore Institute of Technology, Amaravati.
 I'm passionate about AI, Web3, and building impactful solutions.
 Here you'll find my projects, publications, experiences, and more.